CodeHarborHub/codeharborhub.github.io/CONTRIBUTING.md

 ## Feature Requests
 Suggest new features or improvements that you believe would enhance the project.

+## Contributing Guidelines
+Issue Creation Limit
+Each contributor is allowed to create up to 4 issues per day.
+If a contributor exceeds this limit, any additional issues beyond the fourth will be closed automatically.
+Please adhere to this guideline to ensure a manageable and productive workflow for all participants.

 ## Code of Conduct
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please ensure that all interactions are respectful and constructive.